kaihuhuang/Language-Group/README.md

 - All experiments are configured as shown in `./conf`
 - The package used for the experimental conda environment is shown in `./environment_packages.txt`
+- The source code for this experiment is located at `./src/Group-MoE`
 ## Train && Infer && Export
 If you want to reproduce our experiment, you just need to process the dataset and place it in the `./data` and run the following command
 ```